 Among the many discussions I have had, the most relevant ones were with Donald Abrams, chief of haematology and oncology, San Francisco General Hospital and Colin Campbell, of The China Study fame.

-While Dr Campbell advocates a low-protein diet, Dr Abrams makes quite a few interesting observations.
+While Dr Campbell advocates a low-protein diet, Dr. Abrams makes quite a few interesting observations.
 He says most people cannot properly digest milk and cheese as most of us are lactose intolerant; we just don’t know it.
-However, butter and yoghurt are okay.
+However, butter and yogurt are okay.
 Though dairy is the most potent source of calcium, he advises patients to get their calcium from green leafy vegetables and tofu.
-And, to ensure optimum calcium absorption, vitamin D supplementation is important, he says.
+And, to ensure optimal calcium absorption, vitamin D supplementation is important, he says.

 Whole soya food is highly recommended.
 This should include soyabeans, soyamilk and tofu.

 Patients are cautioned not to take highly concentrated antioxidant supplements.
 Whenever the two oxygen molecules separate, they become free radicals, called reactive oxygen species, which knock into our DNA, leading to aging or cancer.
 Antioxidants take those free radicals out of circulation so they don’t do any damage.
 Now, it turns out that radiation therapy and some chemotherapy drugs work by creating free radicals of oxygen to do damage to the cancer cell’s DNA.
 There is a concern that taking antioxidant supplements may actually diminish the effectiveness of the radiation and chemotherapy.

 Campbell agrees with the controversial school of thought linking sugar consumption to malignant tumor growth.
 Eating food high in sugar leads to steep blood-sugar spikes.
 He said that this stresses your body and causes it to secrete large amounts of insulin and insulin-like growth factor, both of which promote inflammation and cause cancer cells to divide.